 Do you have everyone’s phone numbers?
 Have you made reservations, paid deposits, double-checked availability for all the venues?
 Get all booking essentials squared away well in advance of the party.

-Are you going to be flying and staying overnight for the trip?
-It might make sense to book flights, hotels and other big-ticket items as a group for discounts and to be as organized as possible.
+Are you going to be flying and staying overnight for the trip on some last minute flights?
+It might make sense to book flights, hotels, and other big-ticket items as a group for discounts and to be as organized as possible.

 Is it clear what everybody needs to pack?
 Do you need to arrange transfers to/from airports for everybody with easy-to-find meeting points and timings?

 You may also like: 6 Essential Hacks for Attending a Destination Wedding

 Be extra careful when setting the date for the party.
 Having it more than a few days before the wedding would be smart.
 Check that potential dates don’t clash with birthdays, work schedules or other obligations.

 Who’s paying for what?
 Be upfront and open with guests about costs so no one feels left out or that some are unfairly paying more than others.

 If the trip is a surprise and you need last-minute flights, have all members involved been briefed on what not to divulge?